 Blueprint looked like the way out — fast, visual, forgiving.
 And it is, if you're comfortable letting data stay loose and structure stay soft.
 A lot of projects live there and ship just fine.

 But if you want something that holds — something you can actually maintain, extend, hand off to yourself six months later without a headache — casual isn't an option.
 Tightened structure isn't a preference.
 It's the only path that doesn't close behind you.
+It's the one that flows and builds speed along the way.

 These plugins are not side experiments.
 They are the infrastructure projects run on — and tools developers have longed to get.
 Correctness and clean editor integration are the baseline — not the goal.